dd32/td-gh-ex/readme.txt

 = Does this theme support any plugins? =

-Athena includes support for Infinite Scroll in Jetpack.
+Athena includes support for Infinite Scroll in Jetpack, Our Team Showcase and WooCommerce.

 = How many menu items does Athena support ?